turbot/steampipe-plugin-gcp/docs/tables/gcp_sql_database_connections.md

 # Table: gcp_sql_database_instance_connections

 Google cloud Monitoring Metrics provide data about the performance of your systems.
-The `gcp_sql_database_instance_connections` table provides metric statistics at 24 hour intervals for the past year.
+The `gcp_sql_database_instance_connections` table provides metric statistics at 5 minute intervals for the past year.

 ## Examples